-To explore the extent to which our support impacts on client businesses, we evaluate how a given media company's reach, revenues and viability evolve over the course of their involvement with MDIF.
-For the first time, this year we also present client evaluation of impact, including clients' accounts of how MDIF has impacted on their companies.
+To explore the extent to which our support impacts on client businesses, we evaluate how a given media company’s reach, revenues and viability evolve over the course of their involvement with MDIF.
+Yet the best people to speak to about the quality of our support are clients themselves.
+Thus, we also present client evaluation of impact, including clients' accounts of how MDIF has impacted on their companies.

-In 2018, 92.5 million people received their news from MDIF clients, 51.9 million online and 40.6 million through traditional media, such as TV, radio and newspapers.
-For the third consecutive year, more people received news from MDIF clients online than through traditional means.
+In 2019, 120.4 million people received their news from MDIF clients, 76.5 million online and 43.9 million through traditional media, such as TV, radio and newspapers.
+For the fourth consecutive year, more people received news from MDIF clients online than through traditional means.

-After five years of working with MDIF, client reach increased on average by 191.1% (a median of 33.2%), with a median year-over-year growth rate of 7% (CAGR) over the same period.
-In mission terms, increased reach means that more individuals have access to quality, independent news.
-In financial terms, audience growth is critical to the long-term sustainability of the media companies we support.
+After five years of working with MDIF, client reach increased on average by 187.2% (a median of 32.3%), with a median year-over-year growth rate of 7.2% (CAGR) over the same period.
+Overall, eight out of ten clients increased or maintained their reach from the beginning to latest year of their relationship with MDIF, while four out of ten doubled their audience or better.

-After five years of working with MDIF, clients increased their revenues by 218.3% on average (a median of 80.1%), with a median year-over-year growth rate of 16% (CAGR) over the same period.
-The increase in revenues contributes to the long-term financial well-being of the media we support, which in turn enables high-impact journalism.
+After five years of working with MDIF, clients increased their revenues by 218.1% on average (a median of 89.2%), with a median year-over-year growth rate of 17.3% (CAGR) over the same period.
+Overall, seven out of ten clients increased or maintained their revenues from the beginning to latest year of their relationship with MDIF, while three in ten doubled their revenues or better.

-In 2018, according to the survey responses of the companies we support, economic and business challenges have posed the greatest risks to their work.
-The results validate our mission to provide financing that helps independent media companies to provide the news, information and debate that people need to build free, thriving societies.
+In 2019, according to the survey responses of the companies we support, economic and business challenges posed the greatest risks to their work.
+The results validate our mission to provide financing and technical assistance that help independent media companies to build resilient businesses.

-In 2018, 70.3% of MDIF clients agreed or strongly agreed that there had been changes in their company because of their involvement with MDIF.
-82.4% of MDIF clients who received capacity building support from MDIF in 2018 agreed or strongly agreed that there had been changes in their company because of that support.
+In 2019, 74.2% of MDIF clients agreed or strongly agreed that there had been changes in their company because of their involvement with MDIF.
+95.5% of clients who received capacity building support from MDIF in 2019 agreed or strongly agreed that there had been changes in their company because of that support.
 100% of the changes that occurred as a result of the involvement with MDIF or as a result of capacity building support were viewed as positive.

 To explore the extent to which the independent media supported by MDIF impact on their societies, we look at their reporting on corruption and accountability, elections and social issues, like the environment, gender, minorities, immigration and LGBT.